osk2/yamaha-soundbar/README.md

 - USB audio files playback (track will restart from the beginning)
 - Spotify (snapshot will use the device's highest preset number to store and recall the current playlist, playback may restart the same track or not, depends on Spotify settings).

+## Media Browser

+For devices with an USB port, make sure that in the sources configuration you have specified a `udisk` entry.
+Plug in a USB stick with MP3s on it, and switch to that source in Home Assistant.
+The Media Browser will populate with the list of files present on the stick, clicking a file will start playing it.

 ## Browsing media files through Lovelace UI

+This is deprecated.
+Use Media Browser as above.

 Some device models equipped with an USB port can play music from directly attached USB sticks.
 There are two services, `linkplay.get_tracks` and `linkplay.play_track` which allow reading the list of the files into an `input_select`, and trigger playback when selecting a file from the list.
 Here's how to set this up, with the list automatically filling itself when changing to USB: